 An indifference curve is a line showing all the combinations of two goods which give a consumer equal utility.
 In other words, the consumer would be indifferent to these different combinations.

-Choice of goods with give consumers the same utility
+Example of choice of goods which give consumers the same utility

 Table plotted as indifference curve

 The indifference curve is convex because of diminishing marginal utility.
 When you have a certain number of bananas – that is all you want to eat in a week.
 Extra bananas give very little utility, so you would give up a lot of bananas to get something else.

 Indifference curve map

 All choices on I2 give the same utility.
 But, it will be a higher net utility than indifference curve I1.

 I4 gives the highest net utility.
 Basically, I4 would require higher income than I1.